 Good Cards

-Archetype pages are updated after each tier list is made.
-If a page isn’t up-to-date, it means there was nothing worth saying about in the last report, either because there was no data about it, or the archetype did poorly.
+Archetype pages are updated after each Tier List is made.
+If a page isn’t up-to-date, it means there was nothing worth mentioning in the last report, either because there was no data about the archetype or it did poorly.

 How to Play